bmillare/dj.web/docs/datastar-guidance.md

 ---

+### Why re-render on any database change?

+When your events are not homogeneous, you can't miss events, so you cannot throttle your events without losing data.

+But, wait!
+Won't that mean every change will cause all users to re-render?
+Yes, but at a maximum rate determined by the throttle.
+This, might sound scary at first but in practice:

+- The more shared views the users have the more likely most of the connected users will have to re-render when a change happen.

+- The more events that are happening the more likely most users will have to re-render.

+This means you actually end up doing more work with a non-homogeneous event system under heavy load than with this simple homogeneous event system that's throttled (especially if there's any sort of common/shared view between users).

 ## Routing & DOM Morphing
 ### Client-Side DOM Morphing is Lightning Fast
 *   **The standard intuition:** Overwriting massive chunks of the DOM (like a 2,500-cell grid) repeatedly will freeze the browser and ruin performance.
 *   **The Datastar reality:** Datastar utilizes a highly optimized morphing algorithm under the hood.
 The server sends the raw, updated HTML fragment, and Datastar rapidly diffs and merges it against the existing DOM, only updating the exact elements that changed.
 *   **Guideline:** Trust the morphing algorithm.
 Your standard CRUD apps (and even complex grid-based games) will perform flawlessly without the overhead of a Virtual DOM.

+---

+### Rendering an initial shim

+Rather than returning the whole page on initial render and having two render paths, one for initial render and one for subsequent rendering a shell is rendered and then populated when the page connects to the updates endpoint for that page.
+This has a few advantages:

+- The page will only render dynamic content if the user has javascript and first party cookies enabled.

+- The initial shell page can generated and compressed once.

+- The server only does more work for actual users and less work for link preview crawlers and other bots (that don't support javascript or cookies).

 ---